joelparkerhenderson/ways-of-working/doc/strategies-to-improve-workplace-communication-by-calm-business/index.md

-# Strategies to improve workplace communication - By Calm Business
+# Strategies to improve workplace communication - by Calm Business

 Workplace communication lays the foundation for employee satisfaction and well-being.
 Poor communication can hinder employee happiness; effective communication can amplify it.